IMMM-SFA/tell/doc/source/user_guide.rst

 Multi-Layer Perceptron (MLP) Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **tell** uses a series of multilayer perceptron (MLP) models to predict future loads.
 There is one unique MLP model for each BA.
 The
-MLP models are trained on historical load data from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and
-weather from IM3's historical runs using the Weather Research and Forecasting (WRF) model.
-In the production version of the **tell**
-model the MLP models for each BA were trained on data from 2016-2018 and evaluated against observed loads from 2019.
-For the quickstarter
-notebook the MLP models were trained and evaluated against data from 2019 only in order to improve the timeliness of the training
-process.
+general form of each MLP model is:

 .. math::

-   *y*\ :subscript:`pred` \ = y_{MLP} + `\epsilon`
+   y_{pred} = y_{MLP} + `\epsilon`

-where `\epsilon` is a linear model that uses the annual evolution of total population within the BA service territory to predict the
+where y :subscript:`MLP` is the actual MLP model and \\epsilon represents a linear model that uses the annual evolution of total population
-residuals from the raw MLP model for a given BA.
+within the BA service territory to predict the residuals from the actual MLP model for a given BA.
+The MLP model for each BA is trained and
+evaluated independently.
+Hyperparameter tuning for the models is done using grid search.
+The MLP models are trained on historical load data
+from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and weather from IM3's historical runs using the Weather
+Research and Forecasting (WRF) model.
+In the production version of the **tell** model the MLP models for each BA were trained on data from
+2016-2018 and evaluated against observed loads from 2019.
+For the **tell** quickstarter notebook the MLP models are trained and evaluated against data
+from 2019 only in order to improve the timeliness of the training process.
 Details of the MLP predictive variables are included in the table below.

 .. list-table::
     :header-rows: 1